|

 2. Have you considered what is your position in God's plan of salvation?
 What happens after salvation?
 Then what follows?

 Ewell Gibbons was an avid naturalist.
 Exercised, ate a careful diet, but at 64 he died of hardening of the arteries which caused a heart attack.
-We can do nothing to prevent our deaths.
-We have not righteousness of our own and we are truly earthen vessels.
+He thought he had his health under control.
+Sadly, he learned the truth that ultimately we can do nothing to prevent our deaths.
+With all our effects and good intentions there are many things that are simply beyond our ability to change.

 2. Can we relate these verses to ourselves?
 Do these verse mean anything to us?
-Sure we say, Paul was a special minister called by God to spread the Gospel.
-Paul tells us plainly in 1 Corinthians 15:1-4 what was the Gospel that was preached after Christ's ascension in to heaven.
+We can say, Paul was a special minister called by God to spread the Gospel and quite different from us.
+Paul tells us plainly in 1 Corinthians 15:1-4 what was the Gospel that he preached after Christ's ascension in to heaven.
+Can we too tell people about the Lord Jesus Christ?
+Can we tell people who He is and what He did for us?
+Can we not explain that all men are sinners and under the condemnation of our sin?

 But some Christian seek to make excuses for us today by claiming that, "Paul was different from us.
 He was special.
 We do not have to have the zeal he had, or the dedication, or the faithfulness.
-He is a class of Christians and we are in another."
+He is one class of Christian and we are in another."
+But what did Paul have that we do not have?
+The answer is nothing.
+He had a calling of God to preach the Gospel to the Gentiles, and we too have the calling to share the Good News of Jesus Christ with those around us.

 4. Look at Paul's zeal.
 Paul says he "having received such a wonderful ministry by the mercy of God he faints not"

-5. As a result of having been given the task of spreading the Gospel Paul describes his zeal in the ministry.
+5. As a result of having been given the task of spreading the Gospel Paul describes his zeal in being committed to the ministry.

 He wanted it to be proper, done right, done in truth, without error and everyone could outward see this was his devotion and intent.